sybila/biodivine-control-tool/README.md

+# Biodivine Control Tool

-The biodivine-control-tool repository offers tools for controlling Boolean networks, supporting both fully and partially specified networks.
+The biodivine-control-tool repository provides tools for working with Boolean networks, including support for both fully and partially specified networks.

- #AeonOnlineTool
+## Tools Overview

+### Aeon Online Tool

-    Purpose: A web-based tool for operations on Boolean networks.
+A web-based application for performing operations on Boolean networks.

-    Capabilities: Includes network modification, attractor analysis, and control computation.
+#### Features:

+Network Modification: Edit and refine the structure of Boolean networks.

+Attractor Analysis: Identify stable states or recurring patterns in network dynamics.

+Control Computation: Determine control strategies to guide network behavior.

+#### Technology Stack:

-    Frontend: Developed using HTML, CSS, and JavaScript.
+Frontend: Developed with HTML, CSS, and JavaScript.

-    Backend: Written in Rust.
+Backend: Powered by Rust.

-#PythonTool
+### Python Tool

-    Purpose: A Python-based tool specifically for computing control strategies over Boolean networks.
+A Python-based tool designed specifically for computing control strategies in Boolean networks.